Graph coloring with Grover search

 Conclusion: Part 1

-We have finished designing a circuit that would give a 3-coloring of the triangle graph K3.
+We have finished designing a circuit that would give a

 In the next part, we'll implement this algorithm and run it on both a simulator and a quantum computer.